hwdsl2/setup-ipsec-vpn/docs/clients.md

 1. Check the **Save account information** checkbox.
 1. Tap **Connect**.

 Once connected, you will see a VPN icon in the notification bar.
-You can verify that your traffic is being routed properly by <a href="https://www.google.com/search?q=my+ip" target="_blank">looking up your IP address on Google</a>.
+You can verify that your traffic is being routed properly by [looking up your IP address on Google](https://www.google.com/search?q=my+ip).
 It should say "Your public IP address is `Your VPN Server IP`".

-If you get an error when trying to connect, see <a href="#troubleshooting">Troubleshooting</a>.
+If you get an error when trying to connect, see [Troubleshooting](#troubleshooting).

 ## iOS